 While any house plant is potentially at risk, fungus gnats are particularly destructive to spider plants, African violets, geraniums, and peace lilies.

-A gadget called a mosquito dunk is one of many methods used to remove fungus gnats from plants.
+A pest control gadget called a mosquito dunk is one of many methods used to remove fungus gnats from plants.

 This is a safe and quick way to control gnat infestations.
 But it requires a unique technique for the greatest effectiveness.